Skip to content

 In the Federal election (and to some extent, state elections) there is a so-called “5% hurdle”(„Fünf-Prozent-Hürde“) the parties have to pass.
 That means Each party, must, receive at least five percent of the votes or three direct mandates to be able to enter the parliament.
 The “hurdle” is supposed to prevent the fragmentations which the presence of too many small parties might cause in the parliament.

-As a result of the distinctive electoral system in Germany, it is hardly possible for a single party to form a government.
+As a result of the distinctive electoral system in Germany, it is often not possible for a single party to form a government.
 To do so, a party would have to win more than 50% of the mandates.
-So the coalition among parties is a norm.
+So coalition governments are common.
 That means two or more competing parties will form a coalition and govern the country together.
-That's why the parties often communicate their possible coalition partners before the elections.
+That's why the parties sometimes communicate their possible coalition partners before the elections.

 Even if you are not allowed to vote, there are many other ways you can become politically active.